yeshwanthlm/Serverless-Web-Application-on-AWS/README.md

 You will have hands-on experience building a serverless application using AWS Lambda, DynamoDB, S3, CloudFront. \
 Additionally, you will have experience working with AWS services and integrating them to build a complete solution.

-This project will help you improve your skills in cloud computing, serverless architecture, and AWS services.
+This project will help you improve your skills in cloud computing, serverless architecture, and AWS services

-Link to the documentation: https://docs.google.com/document/d/1FKIs7_yF0D98dHC1D-_pE494EiNF5xhP3s7YCRzw3B8/edit?usp=sharing.

-Follow our tutorials here: https://www.youtube.com/@amonkincloud/videos \
-Follow our blog here: https://amonkincloud.com/ \
-Follow my personal blog here:https://dev.to/yeshwanthlm/ \
-Follow us on Instagram: https://www.instagram.com/amonkincloud/ \
-For queries write to us at: amonkincloud@gmail.com